zhangzh-pku/OM1/README.md

 sudo pip install hidapi
 ```

-* Connect your computer to the Ethernet port of the Unitree Go2 Air, and keep track of the Ethernet port you are using.
+Then, connect your computer to the Ethernet port of the Unitree Go2 Air, and keep track of the Ethernet port you are using.
 For example, the port could be `en0`.

 * Install [`CycloneDDS`](https://index.ros.org/p/cyclonedds/). `CycloneDDS` works on Mac, Linux, and PC.
 Run:
 ```bash